Behold our FTC disclosure masterpiece here. Updated Dec 4, 2025, this article contains one or more maps ...

 Solutions & Sidetracks

-At that point it's best to pick a lane and stay in the middle of it to avoid the intermittent craters separating each lane.
+At that point, it's best to pick a lane and stay in the middle of it to avoid the intermittent craters separating each lane.
 Looking at the map you can see this route follows the same trajectory as Route 6.
 It just hugs the rivers more closely and is therefore more winding, scenic and interesting.

 Noteworthy Points of Interest

-Before you scoff at Route 6 know that if you have not had your fill after arriving at or returning to Channahon you can continue east on Route 6 to Joliet and then divert north on Route 171 toward Waterfall Glen, The Hindu Temple of Greater Chicago or continue on Route 171 to some "pretty okay" riding and sights around the woods, sloughs and lakes southeast of Archer Avenue between Lemont and Willow Springs.
+Before you scoff at Route 6, know that if you have not had your fill after arriving at or returning to Channahon, you can continue east on Route 6 to Joliet and then divert north on Route 171 toward Waterfall Glen, the Hindu Temple of Greater Chicago or continue on Route 171 to some "pretty okay" riding and sights around the woods, sloughs and lakes southeast of Archer Avenue between Lemont and Willow Springs.

-While in this area you can also visit the Little Red Schoolhouse Nature Center.
+While in this area, you can also visit the Little Red Schoolhouse Nature Center.
 When I've continued this far, I usually stop at Ashbary Coffee House in Willow Springs for some hippie food and a caffeine boost before jumping on I-294 and heading home.

 Road Conditions

-Road conditions on this route have varied throughout the years with Hansel and Cemetery Roads being the most unpredictable.
-I was pleasantly surprised on my most recent visit (3/4/2018) to find all roads in great shape with the one exception.
+Road conditions on this route have varied throughout the years, with Hansel and Cemetery Roads being the most unpredictable.
+I was pleasantly surprised on my most recent visit (3/4/2018) to find all roads in great shape, with one exception.
 The usual spot on Hansel Road, just west of Ridge Road at the 1st nice dip heading west, leads to brief uneven pavement and maybe even pooled water.
 You also want to be mindful a little further west on Hansel Road during Autumn as Dollinger Family Farm is a hot spot for all things pumpkin.

 If there's traffic, it won't last long.
 In fact, traffic throughout the entire route moves pretty swiftly.
 It consists mostly of cycles and sports cars.